 If you’ve ever tried buying a modular couch online—switching fabrics, adding a chaise, changing colors—you’ve probably enjoyed the power of customization at your fingertips.
 But here’s the part most customers don’t think about: behind that sleek interface is a complex engine deciding which combinations work, how much they cost, and what the product should look like.
-That engine is called a product configurator.
+That engine is called a product configurator tool.

 Now flip to the business side.
 If you’re a brand that offers configurable or made-to-order products—be it furniture, packaging, electronics, or industrial components—you know how challenging it is to manage endless combinations, enforce product rules, and calculate pricing accurately.